statisticsnorway/dapla-dev/content/en/docs/data-conversion/converter-apps/converter-app-config.md

 classDiagram
 base <|-- foobase : parent
 base <|-- barbase : parent
-barbase <|-- somebarjob : parent
+barbase <|-- some-bar-job : parent
 base : prototype
 foobase : prototype
 barbase : prototype
 ```

-Notice that in this example we only define one _executable_ job: `somebarjob`.
+Notice that in this example we only define one _executable_ job: `some-bar-job`.
 The other ones are _prototype_ jobs.
 The non-prototype job, when configured like this, will be started whenever the rawdata
 converter application starts, meaning that it will "survive" a reboot of the application.

 ### Example of REST API initiated converter job